Can Hearing Loss Cause Memory Problems? Doctors Explain

 • Forgetting what someone just said

-• Missing important details during discussions
+• Missing important details in a conversation

 A Concerning Study from China